adobe/helix-home/hackathons/12-psp/3-migration/index.md

 ## Customer communication
+- ORG: Need to identify qualified person / email for org, need some comms for this
 - Language is important!
 Referring to this as a new "version" will prompt customers to think in terms of upgrade considerations and planning (and past headaches).
 Instead, suggest we talk about this just in terms of continuous improvements that are based on proven customer needs and usage.
 "Because of the specifics of our latest feature additions, configuration changes will be required for all on the customer side".
 Full stop.
 - Need to determine brief "value propositions" (e.g. RSO, admin area, config bus) that can/should be communicated to explain the improvements
 - Need a pre-golive checklist (likely similar to current go-live checklist) to provide for validation before switch is committed